Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They screen out toxic ingredients, whether natural or artificial.
 Then, they allergy-test their products.

 For best results, apply the lotion after bathing.
-Experts recommend moisturizing within a couple minutes after toweling dry.
+Experts recommend moisturizing within a couple of minutes after toweling dry.

 Then, the lotion will soothe the skin with chamomile and make it radiant with lemon oil.
 Vitamin E, meanwhile, promotes healing.